Contact us

 11.30am – 11.45am | Break |

 11.45am – 1.00pm | Walking the tightrope: communicating research to competing stakeholders Ever wondered how you can communicate your research in different ways to multiple audiences?
 Come along to this panel discussion and hear from current students engaged in global PhD and industry programs about delivering their research in different formats to key stakeholders and industries.
-Presenters will be confirmed closer to the conference. |
+Presenters:

 1.00pm - 2.00pm Register | Coffee Catch-up (Ubar) Catch-up and meet fellow researchers from across Macquarie over your beverage of choice at the Ubar!
 Discuss the workshops and panels from the GR Conference, and make new friends.
 This event is the final GR coffee catch-up for the year, and is part of the Graduate Research Conference 2024. |